abkenov/CGS-test-camp-task/README.md

 - _All pagination should be handled by backend_

+## Advanced features

+> This features will be available only after successful finished of required features.

+### Graph QL implementation

+1. **Attach express-graphql to backend**

+- _Take existent controllers in your backend and create another `/graphql` route with all this controllers_
+- _Use axios for querying a controllers_
+- _Graphql api should work in parallel with existing REST api_

 ### NOTES

 > Backend should have stored in `server` dir, mobile should be stored in `mobile` dir.